Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 Comparison by type of product

 Everybody loves chips, right?
-Our Predict analysis shows that the blue chip bags had the most attention-grabbing color at 25.78% seen, followed by red and black at 24.70% and 24.16%, respectively.
+Our N analysis shows that the blue chip bags had the most attention-grabbing color at 25.78% seen, followed by red and black at 24.70% and 24.16%, respectively.
 Surprisingly, yellow chip bags performed the worst in attention grabbing at just 21.07%.
 This is a very interesting find considering the iconic yellow Lays chips were the highest selling chip brand in 2020.
-Although Predict may be limited to predicting general visual attention, these results suggest that Lay’s doesn’t win consumer’s hearts through visual attention alone, but through targeted marketing, brand recognition, and other features.
+Although N may be limited to predicting general visual attention, these results suggest that Lay’s doesn’t win consumer’s hearts through visual attention alone, but through targeted marketing, brand recognition, and other features.
 To gain a broader and deeper understanding of consumers’ decision-making preferences for products, an Explore study can be run to test for the effects of branding on visual attention, associations, preferences, and choice.

 Chips packaging with the NeuroVision heatmaps over them.